 The Private Education Loans we make to students and families serve primarily to bridge the gap between the cost of higher education and the amount funded through financial aid, federal loans and student and families' resources.
 We also extend Private Education Loans as an alternative to similar federal education loan products where we believe our rates are competitive.
-We earn interest income on our Private Education Loan portfolio.

-In 2009, we introduced the Smart Option Student Loan, our primary Private Education Loan product emphasizing inschool payment features that can produce shorter terms and reduce customers' total finance charges.
+Our primary Private Education Loan product is the Smart Option Student Loan, which emphasizes in-school payment features that can produce shorter terms and reduce customers' total finance charges.
 Customers generally elect one of three Smart Option repayment types at the time of loan origination.
-The first two, Interest Only and Fixed Payment options, require monthly payments while the student is in school and during the grace period thereafter, and accounted for approximately 50 percent of the Private Education Loans the Bank originated during 2019.
+The first two, Interest Only and Fixed Payment options, require monthly payments while the student is in school and during the grace period thereafter, and accounted for approximately half of the Private Education Loans the Bank originated during 2020.
 The third repayment option is the more traditional deferred Private Education Loan product where customers are not required to make payments while the student is in school and during the grace period after separation from school.
-(The grace period for a Smart Option Student Loan generally runs for six months after the borrower separates from school, but can run for up to 36 months for a small subset of graduate loans).
+(The grace period for a Smart Option Student Loan generally runs for six months after the borrower separates from school, but can run for up to 36 months for a small subset of graduate loans.)
 Lower interest rates on the Interest Only and Fixed Payment options encourage customers to elect those options, which help customers reduce their total loan cost compared with the traditional deferred option loan.
 Making payments while in school helps customers become accustomed to making on-time regular loan payments.
 We offer both variable-rate and fixed-rate loans.

-In 2018, we expanded our offerings to include six new loan products for specific graduate programs of study.
-These included the Sallie Mae Law School Loan, the Sallie Mae MBA Loan, the Sallie Mae Health Professions Graduate Loan, the Sallie Mae Medical School Loan, the Sallie Mae Dental School Loan, and the Sallie Mae Graduate School Loan.
+We also offer six loan products for specific graduate programs of study.
+These include the Sallie Mae Law School Loan, the Sallie Mae MBA Loan, the Sallie Mae Health Professions Graduate Loan, the Sallie Mae Medical School Loan, the Sallie Mae Dental School Loan, and the Sallie Mae Graduate School Loan.
 These products were designed to address the specific needs of graduate students, such as extended grace periods for medical students.